Darrell Henderson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Darrell Henderson Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-There will be player prop betting options available for Darrell Henderson before he suits up for NFL action on Sunday at 1:00 PM ET live on FOX.
+Darrell Henderson will have several player prop bets available when he suits up on Sunday at 1:00 PM ET live on FOX.
 Henderson and the Los Angeles Rams (4-1) meet the New York Giants (1-4) in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.